 St. Luke’s groups and committees: you are eligible for funding for supplies for specific community outreach projects.
 Instructions are available here.
 An application form is being updated.

 St. Luke’s two Faith Teams have been meeting over the past year with their Partners to help support each during their reintegration process to the community.
 This Reconciliation and Reentry ministry is typically a one-year partnership between individuals recently released from prison and our congregation’s faith teams.
 New teams form each year to support new Partners.
-Here is an update on how some of our previous Partners are doing.

 This article provides an overview of the larger faith team program across the entire Durham community.